-The South African locations are captured wonderfully by cinematographer ute to national disgrace, and its thoughtprovoking wisdom helps mitigate the impact of a bleak underlying despair that has cultural, as well as profoundly personal and human implications for us all.
+The film as a whole is a powerful tribute to national disgrace, and its thoughtprovoking wisdom helps mitigate the impact of a bleak underlying despair that has cultural, as well as profoundly personal and human implications for us all.

-Australian Catholic Office for Film and Broadcasting.
+Peter W Sheehan is associate of the Australian Catholic Office for Film and Broadcasting.